 Dear brothers and sisters in Christ,

-Wednesday evening at 7pm we will have our Bible Study.
-This week we will begin our reading of the First Epistle of the Holy Apostle Peter.
-The Zoom link for the Bible Study is: https://us06web.zoom.us/j/82677977675
+Wednesday evening at 7pm we will have our weekly Bible Study.
+The Zoom link is: https://us06web.zoom.us/j/

 Fr Martin